nuSTORM/gnomon/doc/source/install.rst

 Gnomon (with a few exceptions) and libraries compiled from source inside of a virtualenv in your ``$HOME`` directory::

-  virtualenv $HOME/env/gnomon
-  cd $HOME/env/gnomon
+  virtualenv -p `which python` $HOME/env/gnomon cd $HOME/env/gnomon

-.. hint::  Do ``virtualenv -p `which python` $HOME/env/gnomon`` if you want ``virtualenv`` to pick up a specific instance of Python.
-In this case, you'll want to find the shared library associated with that installation and make a symbolic link in $HOME/env/gnomon/lib.
+You'll want to find the Python shared library associated with the installation referneced above with ``which python`` and make a symbolic link in $HOME/env/gnomon/lib.
 This can be done on a Mac by doing, for example, ``ln -s /opt/local/lib/libpython2.7.dylib $VIRTUAL_ENV/lib`` if the shared library lives in ``/opt/``.
 Or in the Scientific Linux case above: ``ln -s ~/gnomon/local/lib/libpython2.7.so.1.0 $VIRTUAL_ENV/lib``

 Next, append the following lines to the end of ``$HOME/env/gnomon/bin/activate`` to allow codes to see locally installed libraries::

   # For Macs: Change LD_LIBRARY_PATH -> DYLD_LIBRARY_PATH
   export LD_LIBRARY_PATH=$VIRTUAL_ENV/lib:$LD_LIBRARY_PATH
   export PYTHONPATH=$VIRTUAL_ENV/lib:$PYTHONPATH

+  # For Macs, uncomment this line:
+  #export EXTRAS="--with-python-incdir=$VIRTUAL_ENV/include/python2.7 --with-python-libdir=$VIRTUAL_ENV/lib"

 Finally, we can enable the virtual environment::